 Professor Mechoulam’s work acted as a catalyst for interest in CBD.
-His findings created a buzz around the potential health benefits of CBD and in the mid-1970s a cannabis tincture was released in England for medical use.
+His findings created a buzz around the potential health cbd oil ireland benefits and in the mid-1970s a cannabis tincture was released in England for medical use.

 In 1980, Professor Mechoulam led a team that investigated the effects of CBD on epilepsy.
 Everyone in the study who was given CBD showed remarkable improvement in their condition.
 This study proved that there was medicinal value in cannabis.
 However, it didn’t receive mainstream attention because of public attitude towards cannabis.